NeffIsBack/hacklu-2025/intro/INTRO.md

 <img src="assets/nmap-dc-scan.png" alt="DC nmap scan" height="400"/>

 A domain controller typically has multiple ports open.
 Especially the SMB port (445), LDAP port (389) and LDAPS port (636) are a good indicator that this is a domain controller.
-As the port for Kerberos (88) and DNS (53) are open aswell, this pretty much confirms our guess.
+As the port for Kerberos (88) and DNS (53) are open as well, this pretty much confirms our guess.

 **SMB** or **Server Message Block** is a network file sharing protocol that is not only used for file sharing, but also for RPC and command execution.
 This is a very important protocol in Active Directory and the primary protocol that attackers and security professionals use to interact with the domain.
 The majority of Windows systems in the domain will have SMB enabled. **LDAP** or **Lightweight Directory Access Protocol** arguably the second most important protocol for security assessments.
 It is a directory service hosted on domain controllers and provides information about most objects in the domain in a tree based structure.
 This includes users, computers, groups and much more.
 We can use LDAP to enumerate these objects with very low privileges, as most of the information is available to all authenticated users in the domain.